eropple/nestjs-openapi3/README.md

 - Cleaner types around some of the API.
 For example, right now you must use one of `content` or `multiContent` for request bodies, but there's no type checking to assert that one _must_ be used.
 Similarly, operation responses are a little kludgy.
 Probably an easy fix for somebody!
 - Deeply nested schemas are probably not being handled correctly (allowing the use of a `SchemaLike`--a JSON schema or a class constructor decorated with `@OAS.Model()`) in all cases.
 - [Example functionality]() is entirely absent.
 Squaring it with simplified flavors of content objects is hard and I don't use it; pull requests welcome.
 - There are a couple of odd behaviors resulting from using [ajv]() to validate client parameters/request bodies against our OpenAPI 3 schemas.
 In particular, when dealing with a string field, ajv coerces `null` to the empty string.
-I think this should fail hard instead, but
+I think this should fail hard instead, but not enough to not use ajv!

 [NestJS]: https://nestjs.com/
 [Ed's skeleton project]: https://github.com/eropple/nest-and-next-skeleton